-A beginner may use a blanket folded under buttock for support.
+A beginner may use a blanket folded under the buttock for support.
 Some experts recommend sitting near a wall placing the back near the wall.
 But it requires competent supervision.
 It is not recommended when you are doing this yourself.

 Advanced Pose Considerations

-Once get proficiency by performing at least for five minutes on each side one may go for Matsyendrasana full version.
+Once get proficiency by performing at least five minutes on each side one may go for Matsyendrasana full version.

 Follow Up Poses

 After performing this pose, one of the postures with out-stretched legs or standing poses should be done.